What are my options?

 How to apply

-The selection process for the 2017/18 project is now ongoing.
+The selection process for the 2017/18 project is finished now.

 You can find the list of universities where we will host EU Careers Ambassadors here.